 Primary hyperoxaluria (PH) is a family of severe, rare, genetic liver disorders characterized by overproduction of oxalate, a natural chemical in the body that is normally eliminated as waste through the kidneys.
-In patients with PH, the kidneys are unable to eliminate the large amount of oxalate that is produced, and the accumulation of oxalate can result in severe damage to the kidneys and other organs.
+In patients with PH, the kidneys primarily excrete all oxalate, which is produced in the liver.
+However, there is such a buildup of oxalate in the urine, that a damage mechanism is activated leading to kidney failure.
+Then, the kidneys are no longer able to eliminate the large amount of oxalate that is produced, which accumulates not only in the kidneys, but everywhere in the body.

-The three known types of PH (types 1,2,3) each result from a mutation in a specific gene; “no mutation detected” (NMD) PH or idiopathic PH (IPH) is when doctors cannot determine the identity of the gene responsible for the disease.
-The three genetically known types of PH are: 1,2
+The three known types of PH (types 1, 2, and 3) each result from a mutation in a specific gene; “no mutation detected” (NMD) PH or idiopathic PH (IPH) is when doctors cannot determine the identity of the gene responsible for the disease.
+The three genetically known types of PH are:1,2

-- PH1, which is caused by a mutation in the AGXT gene, causing a deficiency of the enzyme alanine:glyoxylate-aminotransferase (AGT)
+- PH1, which is caused by a mutation in the AGXT gene, leading to a deficiency of the enzyme alanine:glyoxylate-aminotransferase (AGT)

-- PH2, which is caused by a mutation in the GRHPR gene, causing a deficiency of the enzyme glyoxylate/hydroxypyruvate reductase (GR/HPR)
+- PH2, which is caused by a mutation in the GRHPR gene, resulting in a deficiency of the enzyme glyoxylate/hydroxypyruvate reductase (GR/HPR)

 - PH3, which is caused by a mutation in the HOGA1 gene, causing a deficiency of the enzyme 4-hydroxy-2-oxoglutarate aldolase (HOGA)